|Economic Resilience||Very High Risk|

-In December 2019, the administration sent Congress a draft of a resolution regime bill for discussion and approval.
-The Complementary Bill (PLP) 281/19 creates two mechanisms to resolve financial institutions , such as banks, insurers, and private pension entities: the Stabilization Regime and the Compulsory Liquidation Regime.
-Depending on the regulated market, the two regimes may be established by BCB, the Securities and Exchange Commission, or Superintendence of Private Insurance.
-In addition to implementing the resolution regimes, these regulatory bodies may require financial institutions to draw up recovery plans, with measures to restore business viability, and organized exit plan, with information to support a rapid and orderly resolution of the institution.
+In December 2019, the administration sent Congress a draft of a Resolution Regime bill for discussion and approval.
+The Complementary Bill (PLP) 281/19 creates two mechanisms to help financial institutions in difficulty, such as banks, insurers and private pension entities: the Stabilization Regime and the Compulsory Liquidation Regime.
+Depending on the regulated market, the two Regimes may be established by BACEN, the Securities and Exchange Commission (CVM) or Superintendence of Private Insurance (Susep).
+In addition to implementing the resolution Regimes, they may require institutions to draw up recovery plans, with measures to restore business viability, and organized exit plan, with post-regime measures.

 The regulators may enact the resolution regime, which they consider most appropriate for the case.
-The Stabilization Regime should be applied to institutions of systemic importance, whose financial failure would cause instability in the economy, but other banks could also be treated under that regime.
-For such scenarios, BCB will perform an analysis of viability, including the balance sheet analysis and the availability of instruments for bailing in.
-Once the central bank decides on a stabilization regime, it will decide the order of the necessary instruments: bailing in instruments or using the funds, or both (the bill provides the order of resources and bail in instruments to be used for loss absorption purposes).
+The Stabilization Regime should be applied to institutions of systemic importance, whose stalled operations would cause instability in the economy, but other banks could also be treated under that regime.
+For such scenarios, BACEN will perform an analysis of viability, including the balance sheet analysis and the availability of instruments for bailing in.
+Once the central bank decides on a stabilization regime, it will decide the order of the necessary instruments: bailing in instruments or using the funds, or both (The bill of law provides the order of resources and bail in instruments to be used for loss absorption purposes).
 It will be executed by an administrator appointed by the regulators, who must seek a private solution for the resumption of business.
-Immediately, the Stabilization Regime suspends the exercise of shareholder rights and removes the directors of the failing institution.
-The Compulsory Liquidation Regime will be applied if the risk to financial stability is determined to be low.
-The Compulsory Regime, executed by an appointed liquidator, involves the closure of the institution's activities, submission to the concursal regime (which classifies creditors by order of priority), and the sale of assets.
-Situations that can lead to the enactment of the resolution regimes include insolvency, exposure to risk incompatible with equity, insufficient assets to cover losses, and repeated violations of legal and regulatory standards.
+Immediately, the Stabilization Regime suspends the exercise of shareholder rights and removes the directors of the institution.
+The Compulsory Settlement Regime will be applied if the risk to financial stability is determined to be low.
+The Regime, executed by an appointed liquidator, involves the closure of the institution's activities, submission to the concursal regime (which classifies creditors by order of priority) and the sale of assets.
+Situations that can lead to the enactment of the resolution Regimes include: insolvency, exposure to risk incompatible with equity, insufficient assets to cover losses, and repeated violations of legal and regulatory standards.

-The draft also establishes the creation of Credit Guarantee Funds, to pay out guaranteed deposits and provide liquidity to the system, and Resolution Funds, to grant loans to and capitalize institutions under the Stabilization Regime.
+The draft also provides for the creation of Credit Guarantee Funds, to provide liquidity to the system, and Resolution Funds, to provide loans to and capitalize institutions submitted to the Stabilization Regime (but not maintained or guaranteed by public funds).
 The resources for the capitalization of the funds will come from the financial system.
 In case of Stabilization Regime, the resolution fund may constitute a transitional financial institution ("bridge bank"), which will be capitalized to receive the institution's assets and liabilities under resolution until they are assumed by third parties or discontinued.
 If private resources are not sufficient to ensure financial stability, the government may lend to resolution funds.
 In this case, some conditions must be met, such as the exhaustion of shareholder resources and the possibility of serious threat to the financial system.
 The government will be the first to be reimbursed when the institution recovers.

 Related Criteria And Research

-- Banks: Banking Industry Country Risk Assessment Methodology And Assumptions , Nov.
+- Banking Industry Country Risk Assessment Methodology and Assumptions, Nov.
 9, 2011

 This report does not constitute a rating action.